 When your doctor says “rest,” ask what that looks like.
 Because it probably doesn’t mean sit on the sofa and binge on Netflix for the next six to eight weeks.
 It usually means rest the injured body part, but keep up your cardiovascular fitness.
-“Within two weeks of no running, there’s a significant decline in your VO2 max [or aerobic capacity],” says Jason Karp, exercise physiologist and creator of the Revo2lution Running certification program.
+“Within two weeks of no running, there’s a significant decline in your VO2 max [or aerobic capacity],” says Jason Karp, exercise physiologist and creator of Revo2lution Running.

 Know what “keep running” means to doctors:

 That’s not code for “stick to your training program and just hope the pain goes away.”
 Many injuries crop up due to less-than-ideal running form, which is often amplified when you get tired.
 Suppose you have a biomechanical problem that’s causing plantar fasciitis.
 Even if you take time off, the problem will come back once you start running again, explains physical therapist Michael Conlon, owner of Finish Line Physical Therapy in New York City.
 “Unless you’re addressing the biomechanical issues, the idea of rest and nothing else isn’t that effective,” he says.
 Make an appointment with someone who can help you correct the underlying problem that’s causing the injury.
 And do it now.
 It’s much easier to address acute issues than ones that started months ago, says Conlon.